moritzploss/ex-patterns/README.md

 ```

-If all clauses match, the control flow structure returns the return value of
+If all clauses match, the control flow structure **returns the return value of
-the `then` callback:
+the `then` callback**:

 ```javascript
 import { suppose, then, end, A, B, C, _ } from 'ex-patterns';